-(b) \ \ \
+(b)

-According to this statute, if the spouses in a divorce have a joint account, their ownership rights are determined by their "net contributions."
+According to this statute, if the spouses in a divorce have a joint account (i.e., they can both draw funds from the account), their ownership rights are determined by their "net contributions."
 If separate and community property funds are commingled in a joint account, this statute indicates that the net contributions approach must be used to determine ownership.
 This of course deviates from the accepted norms in current divorce practice.
 If not mandatory, at the very least the net contributions approach exists as an alternative form of tracing.

-It should be noted that the net contributions approach, like the minimum balance method, is a way to determine ownership of funds that remain in an account, not a rule for allocating withdrawals from a commingled fund.
-However, the proportion of separate and community funds in the account at the time of a withdrawal can be determined using the net contributions approach, and the withdrawal can be allocated based on another tracing approach, such as community-out-first, \\\\\ determines character, LIFO, FOFO, pro-rata, etc.
+It should be noted that the net contributions approach, like the minimum balance method, is a way to determine ownership of funds in an account, on a particular day, after allocating prior withdrawals made by or for a party.
+The proportion of separate and community funds in the account at the time of a withdrawal can be determined using the net contributions approach, and the withdrawal can be allocated based on the by-or-for-a-party rule, or another tracing approach, such as community-out-first, use determines character, LIFO, FOFO, pro-rata, etc.